 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Employment Skills English (AK3445) Evidence of suitability to undertake the programme.
 A language background other than English.
 Placement test and interview will be required.
-Certificate in English Language (AK1237) Certificate in Applied Mental Health (AK1022) Police clearance.
+Certificate in English Language (AK1237) Placement test and interview will be required.
+Completion of Year 12 (or equivalent) preferred.
+Certificate in Applied Mental Health Police clearance (AK1022) Police clearance.
 Interview.
-Certificate in Introduction to Early Childhood Education (AK1030) Police clearance and two referee reports Evidence of suitability to undertake the programme.
+Certificate in Introduction to Early Childhood Education (AK1030) Police clearance and two referee reports.
+Evidence of suitability to undertake the programme.
+Applicants must be at least 17 years of age.
 Interview and CV.
-Teacher Training Personal Declaration Form Certificate in Applied Science (AK1018) Completion of year 12 or equivalent Certificate in Hospitality and Tourism (AK3598) Applicant must be at least 17 years.
-Certificate in Practical Patisserie (AK3546) Certificate in Social Sciences (AK3724) Applicants will be selected on the basis of the appropriateness of NCEA subjects to the study of Social Sciences
+Teacher Training Personal Declaration Form.
+Certificate in Applied Science (AK1018) Completion of Year 12 or equivalent.
+Certificate in Foundation Studies (AK3716) Certificate in Practical Patisserie (AK3546) Certificate in Hospitality and Tourism (AK3598) Completion of Year 12 or equivalent.
+48 credits at level 2 and 8 credits at level 1 or higher in one subject from List A or D .
+Apolicant must be at least 17 years of age.